 Information Retrieval and Organisation

-Due to the explosive growth of digital information in recent years, modern Information Retrieval (IR) systems such as search engines have become more and more important in almost everyone's work and life (e.g. see the phenomenal rise of Google).
-IR research and development are one of the hottest research areas in academia as well as industry.
-This module will convey the basic principles of modern IR systems to students.
+Due to the explosive growth of digital information in recent years, modern Natural Language Processing (NLP) and Information Retrieval (IR) systems such as search engines have become more and more important in almost everyone's work and life (e.g. see the phenomenal rise of Google).
+NLP & IR research and development are one of the hottest research areas in academia as well as industry.
+This module will convey the basic principles of modern NLP & IR systems to students.

-The aim of this module is to introduce modern Information Retrieval (IR) concepts and techniques, from basic text indexing to advanced text mining and Web IR.
-Both theoretical and practical aspects of IR systems will be presented and the most recent issues in the field of IR will be discussed.
+The aim of this module is to introduce modern NLP & IR concepts and techniques, from basic text indexing to advanced text analysis.
+Both theoretical and practical aspects of NLP & IR systems will be presented and the most recent issues in the field of NLP & IR will be discussed.
 This will give students an insight into how modern search engines work and are developed.

 - Boolean Retrieval